Gakuryū Ishii

 Gakuryu Ishii (石井 岳龍, Ishii Gakuryū), formerly known as Sogo Ishii (石井 聰亙, Ishii Sōgo), is a Japanese filmmaker known for his stylistic punk films, which helped spark the cyberpunk movement in Japan.
 A number of contemporary filmmakers including Quentin Tarantino have cited Ishii's films as an influence.

 Early life

-Born Toshihiro Ishii, he grew up in Hakata, and because of all the American military bases in the area, he was exposed to a lot of American rock music.
+Born Toshihiro Ishii, (石井 聰亙), he grew up in Hakata, and because of all the American military bases in the area, he was exposed to a lot of American rock music.
 He spent his teenage years a part of the punk rock movement that grew in that region, singing and playing the guitar.

 In 1977 he enrolled at Nihon University in Tokyo, and founded Kyōei-sha (Crazy Film Group).
 He borrowed equipment from the school to shoot his own 8mm and 16mm short films, which featured the style and philosophy of his punk roots.
 It was difficult for a young person in Japan to make films during that period, and he decided to skip the traditional corporate ladder route to film directing by just making the films himself.